 Fun fact!
 Despite it’s name, there is no cream in creamed honey.

-How to make honey cake:
+How to make this honey cake recipe:

-Okay, now the question you’ve all been asking (or thinking): HOW DO YOU MAKE THIS CAKE?!
+Okay, now the question you’ve all been asking (or thinking): HOW DO YOU MAKE THIS HONEY CAKE?!
 Well, it’s worth the wait because it’s going to be so delicious.
 Here are the easy steps to get the perfect Honey Cake to enjoy:

 Preheat your oven and lightly grease two 9X9 baking tins (yes we’re making a layered cake baby)